Dileep1714/Middle-Click-Autoscrolling-for-linux/README.md

 ```

 In the above commands, you would need to replace 'id' in the above two commands.
 Copy the below script and name it as 'filename.sh'.
+I named it autoscroller.sh and you can get the file from the repository.
 ```
 #!/bin/bash
 xinput set-prop 23 "libinput Scroll Method Enabled" 0, 0, 1